Hidayatullah National Law University

-Hidayatullah National Law University (HNLU) is a public law school and a National Law University in New Raipur, Chhattisgarh, India.
-The University is named after the former Chief Justice of India, Justice Mohammad Hidayatullah.
-It is one of the autonomous law schools in India and being sixth in the series of such national law schools.
-It was established as a Centre for legal excellence by the Government of Chhattisgarh under the Hidayatullah National University of Law, Chhattisgarh, Act (Act No.10 of 2003).
+Hidayatullah National Law University (HNLU) is a public law school and a National Law University located in New Raipur, Chhattisgarh, India.
+It was named after the former Chief Justice of India, Mohammad Hidayatullah.
+It is one of the autonomous law schools in India and seventh in the series of such national law schools.
+It was established as a centre for legal excellence by the Government of Chhattisgarh under the Hidayatullah National University of Law, Chhattisgarh Act (Act No.10 of 2003).
 The university offers a B.A.
 LL.B.
 (Hons.) integrated Program, an L.L.M.
-Program, and PhD Course.
+Program, and a PhD Course.

-It is a residential university and is affiliated to and receives central assistance from the University Grants Commission and is recognized by the Bar Council of India.
+It is a residential university and receives central assistance from the University Grants Commission and recognized by the Bar Council of India.

 Campus

 Old campus

-Previously, the university ran from a classical heritage building adjacent to the Raj Bhawan in the heart of the city.
+Previously, the university operated from a classical heritage building adjacent to the Raj Bhawan in the heart of the city.
 In 2009, the university shifted to its newly constructed campus at Upparwara, Nava Raipur, about 22 km from the center of Raipur city.

 New campus

-The new campus is built over 65 acre of land located beside a lake and in a serene and pollution free environment.
+The new campus is built over 65 acre of land beside a lake and in a serene and pollution-free environment.
 The circular academic and administrative building has been built on the design of the Parliament of India.
-The academic block consists of a two-storied library with an air conditioned reading hall and an air-conditioned computer lab equipped with 200 computers.
-The academic block also houses the Moot Court Halls designed to match the standards of the Supreme Court of India and the High Courts.
+The academic block consists of a two-storied library with an air-conditioned reading hall, The academic block also houses the Moot Court Halls designed to match the standards of the Supreme Court of India and the High Courts.
 The campus is Wi-Fi enabled.
 There are 21 air-conditioned classrooms fitted with modern teaching aids and equipment.

-The air-conditioned classrooms are fitted with teaching aids such as DLP projectors and no single interactive boards.
-It also has a conference hall and an Amphitheatre.
-The halls of residence at the new campus have been constructed to provide single room accommodation to each student.
+The air-conditioned classrooms are fitted with teaching aids such as DLP projectors.
+It also has a conference hall and an amphitheater.
+The halls of residence at the new campus have been constructed to provide single-room accommodation to each student.
 However, the later construction of the new hostels for both girls and boys are double occupancy.

 Infrastructure

 Hostels

 HNLU provides separate hostels for girls and boys.
 Each hostel has three blocks which are connected to the mess.
-There are over 400 single occupancy rooms and under construction 216 double occupancy rooms.
+There are over 400 single occupancy rooms and 216 double occupancy rooms.
 The hostels are equipped with separate mess and gymnasium facilities with a resident doctor.